Digital-Vault/GroceryApp/README.md

 The user has opened the application and is currently in the grocery list section.

 #### Basic flow
 The user taps on the floating action button (FAB) which opens a new screen with text fields for product name and additional notes.
 The user then fills in the information and when ready taps on the add to list button.
-The application then redirects the user back to the grocery list screen.
+The application adds the new item to the database and redirects the user back to the grocery list screen.

 #### Alternate / Exception Flows
-**_Alternate Flow 1: Missing Product Name_**

-The add to list button will be disabled until the user inputs a value.

-**_Alternate Flow 2: User presses back button_**
+**_Alternate Flow 1: User presses back button_**

 In case of a user pressing the back button, the application won't save the new item and will redirect the user back to grocery list screen.

-**_Alternate Flow 3: Other Issues_**
+**_Alternate Flow 2: Other Issues_**

 An error message will appear in case of any unexpected errors.

 #### Post-conditions
-A new item is added to the grocery list.
+A new item is added to the database as well as the grocery list.

 ### Invite Users to Sync Accounts